 Drafting, editing, proofreading, and formatting (including: briefing papers, options papers, project proposals, applications, reports, presentations, speeches, corporate and strategic plans, annual reports)

 Public speaking and presentations (including: facilitation of conference activities / workshops, and coaching individuals to prepare and deliver professional and effective presentations)

 Dr Sara Templer

 I am a project manager and social researcher with more than ten years of applied experience in policy analysis, programme development, and stakeholder engagement.

-I have a specialist interest in the practical, social, and policy-level challenges associated with addressing the legacies of political violence, both in Northern Ireland and in an international comparative context.
+I have a specialist interest in the practical, social, and policy-level challenges associated with addressing the legacies of political violence, in Northern Ireland and further afield.
+I have successfully delivered research and evaluation projects for academic, public sector, and non-governmental organisations, and I currently work in Health and Social Care.
 I enjoy translating strategic directions into achievable programmes of action, and I am keen to work with others who share my vision of a healthy, equitable, and thriving society.

-Born and raised in Zimbabwe, I have spent time in South Africa and Belgium, and have lived in Northern Ireland since 2005.
+Born and raised in Zimbabwe, I have spent time in South Africa and Belgium, and have lived in Belfast since 2005.

 I hold a PhD in Irish Studies (Politics and Anthropology), (Queen's University Belfast), and an MPhil in Reconciliation Studies (Politics), (Trinity College Dublin).
 I am also a Member of the Chartered Institute of Public Relations.

 The Msasa (Brachystegia Spiciformis) is an iconic sub-Saharan African tree.
 In Shona and Swahili, the word is also used to refer to a temporary shelter.